johnko/rancher-demo/README.md

 - 6 CPU allocated to docker
 - 32GB allocated to docker
 - 500GB SSD allocated to docker
+- 2 NIC (one for mgmt cluster, one for dev cluster) edit IP address in kind-mgmt.yaml and kind-dev.yaml

 ## Start Management and Member clusters